Virkeni Manor

-Virkeni Manor and the park are located in the village of Virkeni in Latvia, near the border of Estonia.
-It is located 5 km from the county center Rujiena, 45 km from Valmiera, 150 km from Riga, as well as 75 km from Pärnu and 200 km from Tallinn.
+Virkeni Manor and the park are located in the village of Virkeni in the Vilpulka Parish of Valmiera Municipality in the Vidzeme region of Latvia, near the border of Estonia.
+It is located 5 km from Rujiena, 45 km from Valmiera, 150 km from Riga, as well as 75 km from Pärnu and 200 km from Tallinn.

 Historical names are Wirken, Wirkken, Würken, Würcken, Wirkenhoff, and Würkenhoff.

 History

 The 16th Century

 In 1520, on the orders of Wolter von Plettenberg, the Livonian Order master, several land parcels were leased to Kuddelen, who merged them and created a manor.

-The next owner of the manor was the von Dönhoff family – a well-known Baltic German family: the father, Gerard von Dönhoff, was the Governor of Tartu in 1598 and his sons, in turn Caspar von Dönhoff, a diplomat and a favourite of the Polish King Zigismund III Vases, was governor of Tartu (in today’s Estonia) and Sieradza (in today’s Poland) and Ernst Magnus von Dönhoff was the castellan of Parnu and Tartu.
+The next owner of the manor was the von Dönhoff family – a well-known Baltic German family: the father, Gerard von Dönhoff, was the Governor of Tartu in 1598 and his sons, in turn Caspar von Dönhoff, a diplomat and a favourite of the Polish King Zigismund III Vases, was governor of Tartu (in today's Estonia) and Sieradza (in today's Poland) and Ernst Magnus von Dönhoff was the castellan of Parnu and Tartu.

 The 17th Century

-The First Half of the 17th Century – during the Swedish reign (Svenska Livland) from 1629-1721) the Manor belonged to the Engelhardt family.
+The First Half of the 17th Century – during the Swedish reign (Svenska Livland) from 1629 to 1721) the Manor belonged to the Engelhardt family.
 The first owner was a Swedish army cavalry lieutenant, the Vidzeme nobleman Michael von Engelhardt (who also owned the Endzele Manor).
 He received the manor as a gift from Swedish King Gustav II Adolf in gratitude for his faithful and long-time war service.
 Later the Manor was inherited by his son, the Baltic German landlord and major in the Swedish Army, Michael Johann von Engelhardt (1678-1730).

 In 1690, the Manor was taken away based on a decision by Swedish King Karl XI, but soon afterwards was returned.